chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

     * The ``ib particles pvd file`` parameter is the file's name that will be created to animate the particles.
 This file stores all the variables calculated for each of the particles.
 This file is compatible with Paraview.

-    * The ``print DEM`` parameter is a boolean that define if particles' informations are printed on the terminal when particles' time-step is finished
+    * The ``print DEM`` parameter is a boolean that define if particles' informations are printed on the terminal when particles' time-step is finished.

-    * When the ``enable extra sharp interface vtu output field`` parameter is set to ``true``, it enables the output of additional value fields in the vtu file produce by the simulation.
-Currently, these additional output fields consist of: the cell id that cut a specific cell (``cell_cut``).
+    * When the ``enable extra sharp interface vtu output field`` parameter is set to ``true``, it enables the output of additional value fields in the vtu file produced by the simulation.
+Currently, these additional output fields consist of: the id of the cell that cuts a specific cell (``cell_cut``).

 * The ``local mesh refinement`` subsection contains the parameters associated with the local refinement around the particle.
-This refinement aims to forme a near-surface zone of refined cells between two thresholds: :math:`\textit{inside factor} * \textit{radius}` and :math:`\textit{outside factor} * \textit{radius}`.
+This refinement aims to form a near-surface zone of refined cells between two thresholds: :math:`\textit{inside factor} * \textit{radius}` and :math:`\textit{outside factor} * \textit{radius}`.
 An effective radius, for non spheres, is calculated at the shape initialization and its definition is given further below.
     * The ``initial refinement`` parameter controls the number of refinement cycles in the near-particle refinement zone around every particle before the simulation starts.

     * The ``refine mesh inside radius factor`` parameter defines how deep inside the solid that cells can be refined.
 If the absolute distance between a cell's degree of freedom and the solid's surface is lower than :math:`(1 - \textit{inside factor}) * \textit{radius}`, one of the two required conditions to refine this cell is met.
 For example: with a particle radius of 2 and the inside radius factor of 0.8, the inside reach of the refinement zone would be 0.4 (see example below).